 be used in connection with meteorology.
 Deflection of an object due to the

 Coriolis force is called the 'Coriolis effect'.

-is the force applied perpendicular to the surface of an object per unit
+applied perpendicular to the surface of an object per unit

 area over which that force is distributed.